 Apply Goodbye Stretch Marks 3 times daily for 12 weeks to see maximum benefits.
 You have to be religious about applying because if you don’t apply continuously, you won’t see the best results.

 If you are fading new, angry red scars, the difference will be much more measurable than if you are fading white or silver scars – but there will be an improvement.

-Our Goodbye Stretch Marks is allergy tested, safety tested, clinically tested and pregnancy and breastfeeding safe.
+Our Goodbye Stretch Marks is allergy tested, safety tested and pregnancy and breastfeeding safe.
 As with any cream, just remove from the nipple area prior to breastfeeding.

 The newer the stretch mark, the better the result.
 We recommend treating stretch marks the moment you realise you have them.
 If you develop stretch marks during pregnancy, or have them from previous pregnancies and you are pregnant again, here’s your plan.

 Apply Goodbye Stretch Marks 3 times daily.
 Paint it on like finger paint covering each stretch mark.
 Let it dry for 1 minute.

 Apply your chosen The Tummy Rub Oil or Butter twice a day.
 Both products are completely safe to use whilst pregnant and breastfeeding.

 Although it sounds like a big commitment – it will really help.
 We have gotten feedback from mamas that managed to reduce the visibility on their existing stretch marks and avoid any new stretch marks – all this during their second or third pregnancies.
 So it is a lot of work but a good result!

 If your “baby” is older than ten, it’s better to look after your skin’s total health, rather than making stretch marks your focus.
 Mio Moisturising Miracles are a great place to start.